Philippine highway network: Classification

+Under Executive Order No. 483 in 1951, roads were classified as national, provincial, or municipal and city roads; construction, maintenance and improvement of national roads were assigned to district and city engineers under the supervision of the Director of Public Works.

 The national roads in the Philippines are classified into three types by the Department of Public Works and Highways under the Philippine Highway Act of 1953 (Republic Act No. 917) and the series of memorandums issued by the department between 2009 and 2014.

-National Primary
+National primary

 The national primary roads are roads that form parts of the main trunkline system and directly connect three or more major cities and metropolitan areas with a population of at least 100,000.
 They are further classified into the north–south backbone, east–west lateral, and other roads of strategic importance.
 The north–south backbone refers to the main trunkline, the Pan-Philippine Highway (N1, also designated as Asian Highway 26), which runs from Laoag in the northernmost parts of Luzon to Zamboanga City in western Mindanao, interconnecting the country's major islands.
 The east–west lateral roads are roads that traverse this backbone and runs east–west across the different islands.
 Other roads of strategic importance provide access to other areas vital for regional development and infrastructure.

-National Secondary
+National secondary

 The national secondary roads are roads that complement the primary roads and provide access to other major population centers.
 They directly link smaller cities and provincial capitals, airports, seaports, military bases and tourist centers to the primary roads.

-National Tertiary
+National tertiary

 The third classification was introduced in 2014 known as national tertiary roads.
 They include other existing roads administered by the DPWH which perform a local function.